projectcontour/gimbal/docs/manage-backends.md

     ```sh
     kubectl -n gimbal-discovery apply -f new-k8s-discoverer.yaml
     ```

-Your new backend Kubernetes cluster is now part of the Gimbal cluster.
+5. Verify the discoverer is running by checking the number of Available replicas in the new deployment, and by verifying the logs of the new pod.

 ### OpenStack